E-commerce Business Registration in India: 2026 Legal Guide

 5. Trademark Registration (Logo & Brand Name):

 Trademarking your logo and brand name protects your e-commerce business from misuse and helps establish brand identity.
-The process involves filing an application with the Trademark Registry, providing documents like identity and address proof, and selecting the relevant trademark class.
+The trademark registration process involves filing an application with the Trademark Registry, providing documents like identity and address proof, and selecting the relevant trademark class.
 Once registered, it gives you exclusive rights and legal protection against infringement, enhancing your brand's credibility and expansion potential.

 6. Creating Your E-Commerce Website: